Image Tools

 3. 3

-Pick a character set — dense (many characters for smooth gradients) or simple (fewer characters for bold contrast).
+Pick a character set: dense for smooth gradients or simple for bold contrast.

 4. 4